 Patients will often ask Dr. Meier and Dr. Cirka, “Is chocolate bad for my teeth?”
 This question pops up even more often around the holiday seasons.
 Patients are many times surprised by the positive effects that chocolate will have on our health in general and the fact that it actually is a much better option for a sweet than sticky candies or sugary drinks.

-There are a lot of positives effects of chocolate on your health overall, especially whenhappy-woman-taking-bite-of-chocolate-bar_y4f5qu considering how eating chocolate releases endorphins.
+There are a lot of positives effects of chocolate on your health overall, especially when considering how eating chocolate releases endorphins.
 Endorphins are hormones specifically designed to help us feel good.
 Endorphins are released in times we are happy and doing things like exercising or eating things we enjoy.

 Similar to the old adage, “everything in moderation,” chocolate is fine for the teeth and the body in general when eaten in moderation.
 A study released in May 2016, the Maine-Syracuse Longitudinal Study, found that eating chocolate on a daily basis is proven to improve brain cognition.
 The research showed that over a period of eighteen years with close to one thousand participants, the group that ate chocolate daily had higher test scores than participants who did not.